PaoloLongato/open-tagger/README.md

 - ...

 # Limitations and further improvementes
 You could use this application to carry out a full fingerprinting of an indoor space, but, at the moment, there is no mechanism to associate a fingerprint to an exact coordinate point on a blueprint and there is no mechanism for determining an approximate position should a user be between two or more fingerprints.
-Furthermore, making a full blown navigation app (that is actually heading sensitive and responsive as the user is walking) would require the implementation of some sort of sensor fusion capability (accelerometer, gyroscope, compass).
+Furthermore, making a full blown navigation app (that is actually heading sensitive and responsive as the user is walking) might require compass and possibly the implementation of pedestrian dead reckoning.

 # Contact
 paolo [at] dazzlecube.com